Geology

 Z ScaleDoubleThe vertical exaggeration to apply to the coordinate values of the output.

-ExplodeDoubleThe distance between exploded layers, cell sets, or materials.
+ExplodeDoubleThe distance between exploded layers, cell sets or materials.
+For example, an explode distance of 20 will separate each geologic layer by 20 feet from the layer above and below it.
 The explode distance incorporates the scale factor.

 Horizon Point RadiusDoubleA distance in coordinate units.
-If a data point from the input geology comes within this radius to a point in the horizon point list, a warning will be issued and the point will be handled according to the Horizon Point Behavior setting.
+If a data point from the input geology comes within this radius of a point in the horizon point list, a warning is issued and the point will be ignored, since the assumption is that the original data takes priority.

 Probe ActionChoice: None, Reset Position, Add PointAllows for changing the current line coordinates or for adding new coordinates at the probed location.